Pre-Cruise Registration and Immigration

 • U.S. Passport Card: The passport card is only valid for re-entry into the United States at land border crossings and sea ports-of-entry from Canada, Mexico, the Caribbean region, and Bermuda.

-WHTI-Compliant Travel Documents for U.S. citizen travel via land or sea, as of January 31, 2008:
+WHTI-Compliant Travel Documents for U.S. citizen travel via land or sea:

 • Trusted Traveler Cards (NEXUS, SENTRI, or FAST)